jcburley/joker/README.md

 $
 ```

+## Design Principles

+The `go.std.` namespaces being automatically generated, they are not necessarily intended for direct use by business logic:
+* They aren't the same on all architectures
+* They're very low-level -- little effort is made to provide Clojure-like wrapping beyond the minimum necessary

+But by providing _all_ the (supported) APIs, Joker enables higher-level, Clojure-like, APIs to be written without requiring changes to the Joker codebase or executable itself.

 ## GoObject

 A `GoObject` is a Joker (Clojure) object that wraps a Go object (of type `interface{}`).
 E.g.: